ducalex/retro-go/README.md

 # Game covers
+Game covers should be placed in the `romart` folder at the base of your sd card.
+You can obtain a pre-made pack from this repository or from the release page.
+Retro-Go is also compatible with the older Go-Play romart pack.

+## Adding covers
-The preferred cover art format is PNG with a resolution of 160x168 and I recommend post-processing your PNG with [pngquant](https://pngquant.org/) or [imagemagick](https://imagemagick.org/script/index.php)'s `-colors 255` for smaller file sizes.
-Retro-Go is also backwards-compatible with the official RAW565 Go-Play romart pack that you may already have.
+The preferred cover art format is PNG with a resolution of max 160x168 and I recommend post-processing your PNG with [pngquant](https://pngquant.org/) or [imagemagick](https://imagemagick.org/script/index.php)'s `-colors 255` for smaller file sizes.

-For a quick start you can copy the folder `covers` of this repository to the root of your sdcard and rename it `romart`.
-I also periodically upload zips to the release page.

-## Adding missing covers
+You can use one of two naming schemes:
-First identify the CRC32 of your game (in the launcher press A -> Properties).
-Now, let's assume that the CRC32 of your NES game is ABCDE123, you must place the file at: `/romart/nes/A/ABCDE123.png`.
+- Using the CRC32 (press A -> Properties in the launcher to find it).
+Assuming a CRC of ABCDE123, the cover file will be `/romart/nes/A/ABCDE123.png`.
+- Using the rom file name.
+Assuming a rom named `myrom.nes`, the cover file will be `/romart/nes/myrom.nes.png` (notice the inclusion of the rom extension).

 _Note: If you need to compute the CRC32 outside of retro-go, please be mindful that certain systems skip the file header in their CRC calculation (eg NES skips 16 bytes and Lynx skips 64 bytes).